convexset/meteor-three-way/README.md

 `_3w_parentDataGetAll_NR(levelsUp)`: (non-reactively) returns all data from parent instance `levelsUp` levels up (default: 1)

 ###### Descendant Data

+`_3w_childDataGetId(childNameArray)`: returns id from descendant instance where `childNameArray` gives a sequential list of successive descendant names (alternatively a string in the special case of a direct child)

+`_3w_childDataSetId(id, childNameArray)`: sets id from descendant instance where `childNameArray` gives a sequential list of successive descendant names (alternatively a string in the special case of a direct child)

 `_3w_childDataGet(p, childNameArray)`: returns property `p` from descendant instance where `childNameArray` gives a sequential list of successive descendant names (alternatively a string in the special case of a direct child)